ilya-bobyr/remote-kdiff/README.md

 screen.
 So, instead, I want to run kdiff3 locally, but update original files and push the exit code back to the remote machine.

+Make sure that you are using `ControlMaster`, `ControlPath` and `ControlPersist` in your `.ssh/config` for the remote connection.
+As the scripts are not really optimized for the ssh connection usage and open a lot of connections.

 ## One time setup

 ### git config